 Art and architecture are inextricably linked to New York City commercial real estate.
 The city houses some of the most exquisite architectural landmarks in the world.
 Manhattan is home to instantly recognizable works, like the Chrysler Building, the Empire State Building, and the Woolworth Building.
 Strolling across the borough, you can find numerous architectural works from different eras.
 So, whether you’re a fan of the Chicago Style, have a fondness for Art Deco buildings, or prefer modern architecture like the Oculus, you’ll find something to your liking here.

 One can also enjoy various unique pieces of art inside these stunning commercial buildings.
 From ornate marble lobbies to futuristic art installations, Manhattan office buildings have a lot to offer to art-lovers.
 So, if you’re on the lookout for new office space in Manhattan and you appreciate fine art, we have some suggestions.
-Below you can find a selection of NYC office buildings that feature unique and inspiring artwork, so be sure to give them a tour.
+Check out these NYC office buildings with unique and inspiring artwork and make sure to tour them.

 1. One World Trade Center

 When the One World Trade Center opened in 2014, it welcomed guests with the largest mural of its kind in the Western Hemisphere.
-The artwork is by Brooklyn-based artist and painter José Parlá, who previously worked on murals for the Brooklyn Academy of Music and Barclays Center.
+José Parlá, a Brooklyn-based artist and painter, created the artwork.
+His previous work includes murals for the Brooklyn Academy of Music and Barclays Center.
 The 90-foot-tall mural, dubbed ONE: Union of the Senses, symbolizes diversity.
 The artist worked on the piece for eight months in his studio and spent another two weeks installing the artwork in the lobby of One WTC.

 2. 4 World Trade Center